3d-web-dev/canvas-pdf-annotation/README.md

-# Plan Grid
+# PDF Canvas Annotation Tool
-Plan grid website that enables users to draw various types of polygons, texts, measurement tools in different colors and many more functionalities.<br />
+PDF Annotation Tool that enables users to draw various types of polygons, texts, measurement tools in different colors and many more functionalities.<br />
-Developed in React.js.<br />
+Developed in React.js & Canvas 2D contextbr />

 <!-- Working with google map<br />